-As well as being a production brewery, the Northgate location - known as Aether HQ - includes a down-to-earth taproom where the people of the community come together.
+Of course, the best way to drink Aether’s beers is at the source: Aether HQ in Northgate, a down-to-earth brewery taproom where the people of the community come together.
 The staff know the locals by name - and know the dogs by name, for that matter - and treat them as friends.
 And that warm sense of belonging is something the locals have embraced.
-As Aether’s taproom manager put it: “For some, it’s something they always wanted to have.
-For others it’s something they didn’t know they wanted.”
+For some, it’s something they always wanted to have.
+For others it’s something they didn’t know they wanted.

 But it’s not just those who live in the area who frequent Aether HQ.
 The brewery is on the train line, making it accessible to and from the city and a couple of nearby suburban breweries.
 Visitors from all around come for the beer and stay for the friendly vibes.

 From the moment you step inside you can see a green wall, a hop mural, an array of wooden barrels and the hop cone lights glowing above the bar.
 But once you’ve grabbed a beer in a cool tasting glass (ribbed for your drinking pleasure), you’re free to wander further into the matte-black and stainless steel wonderland.
 Explore far enough and you’ll find the long tables nestled deep in the heart of the brewery, surrounded by towering brewing tanks on all sides.
 From here, safe from the bustle and busyness of life outside, you can appreciate the beer machine in all its glory.
 Depending on when you’re there, you may see the brewers swinging off valves, or may simply get to appreciate the 3000L brewhouse at rest, the tanks like so many dormant metal giants.